dokku/dokku/docs/deployment/logs.md

 This will start a new container named `vector` with Dokku's vector config mounted and ready for use.
 If a running container already exists, this command will do nothing.
 Additionally, if a container exists but is not running, this command will attempt to start the container.

-By default, the vector container will do nothing and may exit immediately.
-It is necessary to configure a sink in order to ensure the vector container runs as necessary.

 While the default vector image is hardcoded, users may specify an alternative via the `--vector-image` flag:

 ```shell